 • a cooperative Winery.

-This is perhaps why this location is not jam-packed with tourists (unlike the very crowded Côte d'Azur).
-We are to be found between the sea and the mountains.
-There is so much to discover, and SPACE.
+This is perhaps why this beautiful spot is not jam-packed with tourists (unlike the very crowded Côte d'Azur).
+We are located between the sea and the mountains.
+There is so much to discover, natural beauty and SPACE.